uhwar/meme-2-tok-Ele-/README.md

 ### 🚀 Project Motivation

 Social media has taken over as a primary form of entertainment, with platforms like TikTok, YouTube Shorts, and Instagram Reels offering quick, engaging content that captures millions of views.
 A popular trend involves creators narrating dramatic Reddit stories (like r/AITA posts) over entertaining visuals such as Minecraft parkour.
-These videos have proven to be a goldmine, generating significant revenue for content creators.
+These videos have proven to be a goldmine, generating significant revenue for content creators🤑.

 As a CS student, I thought:
 “Why spend hours creating these videos manually when I can automate the process?
 MORE MONEY, FASTER.
 MUHEHEHE!”